geode-sdk/docs/mods/guidelines.md

 It is also okay to publish an **installer mod** for a paid mod on the index, aka something that just asks the user to authenticate and then installs the paid content.
 These mods also need to have the `Paid` tag.

+## Closed source mods

+> :information_source: Specific details on submitting closed source mods can be seen [here](/mods/publishing/#what-about-closed-source-mods) instead.

 ## Mods based on other people's mods

 Sometimes rather than making original ideas, modders want to for one reason or another make a mod based on someone else's mod, be that for porting it or for making an enhanced version of it.
 This is allowed under the following conditions:

- * The original creator of the mod **must approve of it**.
-Stealing is never allowed!
+ * You have **evidence** proving the original creator of the mod **approves of your changes** to their existing work, and are **willing to include this evidence as part of your mod's repository** before submitting it to the index. **Stealing is never allowed!**
  * The new mod must have some **meaningful changes** compared to the original, for example major bugfixes or a port to a new GD version.
-Simply repackaging Click Between Frames as Superb Input Precision is not allowed
+Simply repackaging Click Between Frames as Superb Input Precision is not allowed.
- * The original mod **must be credited**, as per the no stealing rule
+ * The original mod and mod developer **must be credited in `about.md`**, as per the no stealing rule.

 ## Mods using Generative AI

-> :information_source: Note that mods *coded* using Generative AI are subject to [different rules](#other-rules); this section is about mods that bring Generative AI into the game itself
+> :information_source: Note that mods *coded* using Generative AI are subject to [different rules](#rejection-rules); this section is about mods that bring Generative AI into the game itself

 Due to controversy among developers regarding the subject, mods that utilize **Generative AI** have to follow these additional guidelines in relation to their AI usage.